lukas-stein/lukas-stein.github.io/content/index.md

 ## What I'm working on right now

-I am currently working on [Datapods](articles/datapods), a startup I co-founded in July 2022.
+I am currently working on [Datapods](projects/datapods), a startup I co-founded in July 2022.
 So far, we have received about €360K in non-dilutive funding.
 At the moment, I am coding a dynamic pricing algorithm for data queries.
 I also research data markets and the [value of personal data](articles/what-your-data-is-actually-worth).
-Sometimes I work on the Datapods app.
+Sometimes I work on my side-project, [fletter.app](https://fletter.app).

 ## What I've been up to in the past